QuinnVN/Music-Box/README.md

-# Music Box Discord bot
+# Music Box Discord Bot

-This is the repository for the Music Box discord bot
+This is the repository for the Music Box Discord Bot

-Currently in Closed Alpha testing
+Currently in Open Beta Testing